EvernodeXRPL/evernode-docs/src/hosts/index.md

 A host can choose what amount of its total hardware resources (CPU, RAM, Disk space) is allocated for Evernode smart contract hosting.
 This resource allocation is further divided into a number of equal-sized "slots" chosen by the host.
 These **hosting slots** correspond to potential smart contract instances tenants can purchase (1 slot = 1 instance).
 They are just a numerical division of the host's total allocated hardware resources and are only actually utilized when smart contract instances get materialized as a result of a tenant acquiring a lease.
 Each hosting slot is represented using a **Hosting NFT** which can be bought for Evers which signifies a lease acquisition.

 ## Hosting NFTs
 The host mints and offers hosting NFTs to represent all hosting slots on the host (N slots = N nfts).
-Hosting NFTs are always priced at the **Lease amount** in Evers, the price of hosting a smart contract for 1 [Moment](#moment).
+Hosting NFTs are always priced at the **Lease amount** in Evers, the price of hosting a smart contract for 1 [Moment](../tokenomics/index.md#moment).
 A tenant must purchase a hosting NFTs in order to own a smart contract instance.
 Upon purchase, the tenant acquires a lease of a hosting slot for 1 Moment.
 The tenant can extend the lease by paying sufficient Evers to lease any number of future Moments in advance (lease amount = price of 1 Moment of hosting).

 > Owning a hosting NFT means the right to own a smart contract instance for 1 Moment and the right to pay for future Moments of that instance.

-## Moment
-"Moment" is the measure of time in Evernode.
-It is calculated using "XRPL ledgers elapsed".
-Moment is the shortest duration for which a smart contract instance can pay for hosting.
-Currently, a Moment is defined as 72 XRPL ledgers.

 ## Smart contract instances
 When a tenant acquires a lease (purchases a hosting NFT), the host provisions a default contract instance in a hosting slot.
 The instance is assigned a unique **instance name**, which is derived from the purchased NFT itself.
 This can be used to identify a particular instance within the host.
 This, along with other instance details, such as communication port numbers and domain/ip addresses, are returned back to the tenant who acquired the lease.